Ridge Debates

 Make sure you are extending your arguments.

 If you plan on running a K, make sure the story is clear.
-I'm okay with complex kritiks, as long as you have a clear story and link.
+I'm okay with complex kritiks if you have a clear story and link.

 Big fan of organized debates.
 Make sure your doc looks decently organized and that you are signposting, especially if you're spreading.